The 2020 Captain of Archery is B. Khuankham 6G

 His skills and training ethos have seen him selected for national representation training camps

-Brown is in his third year of the sport, and since the beginning of 2018 has steadily climbed the youth rankings to be 4th in the country in the 81kg weight class.
+Brown is in his third year of the sport, and since the beginning of 2018 has steadily climbed the youth rankings to be fourth in the country in the 81kg weight class.

-It’s particularly impressive because most of the other top lifters in his class have been involved in the sport for 2-3 years longer than him and are several kilograms heavier.
+It is particularly impressive because most of the other top lifters in his class have been involved in the sport for two to three years longer than him and are several kilograms heavier.

 He has a personal best snatch of 80kgs and a clean amd jerk of 111kgs, making him the best lifter in the school based on Sinclair score, which is the figure that takes into account a lifter's body weight relative to what he or she can lift.